 - Better overall performance

 - Better boardroom conversations

 One report (read it here) even makes an important point about the value of having an organic “pipeline” of female managers throughout an organization, as opposed to simply installing a female CEO at the top.

-But if that’s the case, why aren’t there more women in these organisations willing to be the next generation of their female leaders?
+But if that’s the case, why aren’t there more women wanting to be the next generation of female leaders?